mark-codes-stuff/ballchasing_replay_uploader/README.md

 409 - this means the replay is a duplicate and has already been uploaded before

+429 - you have hit the upload limit

 50x - something is wrong with ballchasing.com and you can check the website status here: https://ballchasingstatus.com/